10 richest female tennis players in 2023

 One of the best female tennis players of all time, Anna Kournikova enjoyed greater success in the women’s doubles discipline than in the singles category.
 She is best known for her partnership with Martina Hingis.
 The duo won the Australian Open women’s doubles event in 1999 and 2002, and the WTA Championships in 1999 and 2000.
 It’s no surprise then that her exploits in the doubles discipline took Kournikova to the summit of the WTA doubles rankings.
 Kournikova and Hingis even referred to themselves as the “Spice Girls of Tennis.”
 However, she also attained a career-best ranking of eighth place on the WTA singles rankings.
 Unfortunately, the Russian had her career cut short by severe back and spinal problems, including a herniated disk, which forced her to retire from professional tennis in 2003.

 Even two decades after her retirement, Anna Kournikova remains one of the richest female tennis players in the world.
-According to reports, her net worth stands at an estimated USD 60 million in 2023.
+According to reports, her net worth stands at an estimated USD 60 million (INR 497 crore approx.) in 2023.
 The 42-year-old former tennis player is also a popular face on American television, and has had three children with Spanish singer and songwriter Enrique Iglesias.

 Agnieszka Radwanska